Sitefinity/Sitefinity-CLI/README.md

 ## Template generation

 When you run a command, the CLI prompts you to enter the name of the template to be used for the generation.
-You can also set the name using option ```-template```.
+You can also set the name using option ```--template```.

 **EXAMPLE**: Following is an example command of using the –template option:
 ```